Content reviewed and updated: 01 March 2023

 Finally, when a specific function is required that no software created for general use will allow, Customised (or bespoke) software can be created for specific organisational functions, such as payroll or phone directories.
 Database software, as mentioned above, is often customised.

-In order to further ensure that a document is appropriate for its intended audience, factors regarding the layout of the document must be considered.
-A document’s ease of use can be affected by aspects such as font size, the inclusion of imagery, or subheadings; each will determined by the intended audience, whether the document is for a manager of another department or for the general public.
+To further ensure that a document is appropriate for its intended audience, factors regarding the layout of the document must be considered.
+A document’s ease of use can be affected by font size, the inclusion of imagery, or subheadings; each will be determined by the intended audience, whether the document is for a manager of another department or for the general public.
 The layout must also be suitable for the type of information contained and its purpose – for instance, a business letter usually provides information externally to an organisation, whereas a report is often created for internal information-sharing.
 The layout will often also be informed by the house style of an organisation.
 As an example, a particular font or certain imagery (such as a logo) may be required across all documents created on behalf of an organisation.
-Content from georgiagoddard on wordpress

-Agreeing the quality standards of a document, as with the layout, also influences and is influenced by a document’s intended audience.
-A quick email notification sent across an organisation’s internal server will likely have far less strict quality standards than a newsletter sent to the stockholders of a business, and agreeing these standards beforehand ensures that the document represents the company in a positive way.
+Agreeing on the quality standards of a document, as with the layout, also influences and is influenced by a document’s intended audience.
+A quick email notification sent across an organisation’s internal server will likely have far less strict quality standards than a newsletter sent to the stockholders of a business, and agreeing on these standards beforehand ensures that the document represents the company positively.
 Organisations will also often have a “house style”, as mentioned previously, which determines specific layout and formatting elements such as fonts or imagery.
 These house style guidelines will also affect the quality of the completed document, in addition to ensuring that there is consistency throughout all documents produced on behalf of the organisation.
-Content from georgiagoddard on wordpress

-Document version control and authorisation enables all of the above factors to be monitored and maintained, and makes it easier for a business to adhere to data protection regulations.
+Document version control and authorisation enable all of the above factors to be monitored and maintained, and make it easier for a business to adhere to data protection regulations.

 Document version control consists of making a copy of a document each time it is edited, instead of overwriting the original, and assigning it a number or name that indicates how up-to-date the information contained within is.
-Doing so not only ensures that group collaboration on a document is easier, as it helps a different user ensure that they are using the document that is the most correct and up-to-date, but also creates an audit trail that determines who made what change.
+Doing so not only ensures that group collaboration on a document is easier, as it helps different users ensure that they are using the document that is the most correct and up-to-date, but also creates an audit trail that determines who made what change.
 This audit trail makes accountability for and correction of mistakes easier, as changes can often be tracked to a specific individual, and documents can be reverted to a previous version to void the mistake(s).
-Content from georgiagoddard on wordpress

 Adhering to those data protection regulations, along with other regulations enforced by Copyright, Intellectual Property, and general security legislation and protocols, can sometimes affect the production of business documents in a significant, often negative way.
 In these cases, it is much more important for production to be inconvenient than for production to be against regulatory requirements, or even against the law.

 Copyright requirements primarily concern gaining authorisation to use data or property that is owned by other individuals or companies.
 Copyright not only covers images, but also covers literary works, music/sound recordings, dramatic and artistic works (including film), and “typographical arrangements of published editions” (e.g. magazine layouts and content).
 Therefore, if a business document contains any of the above that is not created “in-house” and is sourced externally, it must seek permission for use from the owner of the copyright.
-This will often mean production will be halted while permission is sought and discussed, or delays can happen while alternatives are sought in case permission or license cannot be granted.
+This often means production will be halted while permission is sought and discussed, or delays can happen while alternatives are sought in case permission or license cannot be granted.
 The above is also true in the case of Intellectual Property, which is an umbrella term that covers copyright, as well as trademarks and patents.
-Nothing that is considered the Intellectual Property of an individual or company must be used without the permission of its owner, and the owner has final say on how the property is used, edited, stored, and distributed.
-Additionally, if the property is created for the company by an external designer, that designer still owns the IP.
+Nothing that is considered the Intellectual Property of an individual or company must be used without the permission of its owner, and the owner has the final say on how the property is used, edited, stored, and distributed.
+Additionally, if the property is created for the company by an external designer, that designer still owns the IP (unless otherwise discussed and agreed upon in a contract).
 This means production can again be delayed if, for example, an edit needs to be made and the designer is absent or out of contact.
-Content from georgiagoddard on wordpress

-Data Protection regulations tend to slow down production, as business protocols may dictate that authorisation from managers or individuals from other departments needs to be sought in order to use sensitive or personally-identifiable information.
+Data Protection regulations tend to slow down production, as business protocols may dictate that authorisation from managers or individuals from other departments needs to be sought to use sensitive or personally identifiable information.
 This would mean that agreements from multiple parties must be received, and more individuals must be involved in the process – including the owner of the data in question.
-Thus, production of business documents is slowed while authorisation is sought.
+Thus, the production of business documents is slowed while authorisation is sought.

 Another branch of Data Protection regulations is the requirement that all stored data must be kept accurate and up-to-date.
-Not only that, but keeping data used in business documents accurate is vital in order to shed a positive light on an organisation, to avoid the consequences of spreading misinformation, and to make the document seem professional.
-There are a number of ways to ensure a document is accurate, as outlined below.
+Not only that, but keeping data used in business documents accurate is vital to shed a positive light on an organisation, avoid the consequences of spreading misinformation, and make the document seem professional.
+There are several ways to ensure a document is accurate, as outlined below.

-The first and fastest method is the use of electronic spelling and grammar checks.
+The first and fastest method is electronic spelling and grammar checks.
 While not completely infallible, these systems scan for misspellings and, in some cases, issues of poor grammar or syntax.
 These allow for a basic proofing of your document, at the very least.
-Content from georgiagoddard on wordpress

 Finally, if you are using numerical data from a secondary source, repeating your research to confirm the data is important to ensure that the figures included are correct.
 This extra confirmation also ensures that the figures have not been changed, revised, or updated since the last time they were checked.
-In a similar vein, if you have any non-numerical information (such as information from a study posted on the Internet), it is important to cross-reference with at least one other objective source that is entirely unrelated to the first, in order to avoid using biased or “fake” information.
-Particularly in the case of the Internet, figures, statistics, and general information can be distorted or taken out of context in order to fit a particular bias.
+In a similar vein, if you have any non-numerical information (such as information from a study posted on the Internet), it is important to cross-reference with at least one other objective source that is entirely unrelated to the first, to avoid using biased or “fake” information.
+Particularly in the case of the Internet, figures, statistics, and general information can be distorted or taken out of context to fit a particular bias.
 As such, it is important to make sure that multiple reputable sources have shared the same information with the same context.
-Content from georgiagoddard on wordpress

 Just as a range of regulatory requirements and legislation affects the production of business documents, these regulations also affect how documents are stored and distributed within an organisation.

 Another set of regulations that affect the storage and distribution of business documents is Data Protection legislation, particularly GDPR.
 According to these regulations, sensitive or personal data must be stored with access restricted to all but those authorised to view it.
-In addition, data may only be stored for either the duration specified by the owner of the data or the duration agreed at the point of collection, with informed consent.
+In addition, data may only be stored for either the duration specified by the owner of the data or the duration agreed upon at the point of collection, with informed consent.
 As for the distribution of said documents, confidential documents must only be shared with authorised recipients and, when distributing internationally, international regulatory requirements must be followed.
-Content from georgiagoddard on wordpress

-In order to distribute business documents, there are two primary channels that can be used; these can be characterised as electronic and hard-copy.
-Electronic channels – emails, for example – have benefits in that multiple recipients can be specified and delivered to instantly, files can be added as attachments, password-protection features are available, and most email systems require a username and password in order for access to be granted to emails.
+To distribute business documents, two primary channels can be used; these can be characterised as electronic and hard-copy.
+Electronic channels – emails, for example – have benefits in that multiple recipients can be specified and delivered to instantly, files can be added as attachments, password-protection features are available, and most email systems require a username and password for access to be granted to emails.
 Additionally, the names and email addresses of recipients can be hidden from the other recipients, using the “Bcc:” functionality – in accordance with GDPR.

 Different types of information require different methods of distribution, so it is important to understand the types of information commonly found in business organisations.
-These types can be broken-down as follows: Customer Records, Financial Records, Staff Records, Correspondence, Statistical Information, Records of service organisations/suppliers, policies, and procedures.
-Content from georgiagoddard on wordpress
+These types can be broken down as follows: Customer Records, Financial Records, Staff Records, Correspondence, Statistical Information, Records of service organisations/suppliers, policies, and procedures.

 The other types of information – correspondence, statistical information, policies, and procedures – are less likely to fall under data protection regulations, but are still important to retain for the running of an organisation.